semani01/HopsitalMMDjango/stubblemanagement/README.md

 ![developer](https://img.shields.io/badge/Developed%20By%20%3A-Sai%20Emani-red)
 ---
 ### Problem Statement
-This project aims to develop a stubble management system for farmers, industries, and manufacturing companies to ease the process of ordering, tracking, and managing one’s inventory and goods which is stubble.
-There is no compelling reason to go to crowded stores or shopping centers during festival seasons.
-You simply require a PC or a laptop.
-To access this stubble management system all the farmers/consumers will need to have an email and password to log in and proceed with their managing.
-The login credentials for a stubble management system are very secure.
-Upon successful login, the customers can order and track a stubble specific to the domain that we cater to.
-It is very simple to navigate and use.
+This project aims to develop a stubble management system for farmers, industries, and manufacturing companies to ease the process of ordering, tracking, and managing one’s inventory(aka stubble).
+There is no compelling reason to go to crowded stores or shopping centers during festival seasons: all that one requires is a PC or a laptop.
+To access, farmers or consumers need credentials to log in.
+The login credentials for the system are very secure.
+Upon successful login, the customers can order and track a stubble.
+It is simple to navigate and use.
 ## screenshots
 ### Homepage
 ![homepage snap](https://github.com/sumitkumar1503/hospitalmanagement/blob/master/static/screenshots/homepage.png?raw=true)